-When irregularities present in the surfaces of two objects in contact get interlocked with each other, friction came into play.
+When irregularities present in the surfaces of two objects in contact get interlocked with each other, friction come into play.
 The time given in sliding for interlocking is very small.
 Thus, interlocking is not strong.
 Therefore, less force is required to overcome this interlocking.
 Due to this reason, sliding friction is less than static friction.

-Advantages of the friction:
+Advantages of the friction

 a) Due to friction, we are able to walk.

-b) We are able to write because of the friction between the tip of the pen and a paper.
+b) We are able to write because of the friction between the tip of the pen and paper.

-Disadvantages of friction:
+Disadvantages of friction

 a) Because of friction, the tires and soles of shoes wear out.